CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Results

 \subsection{State-triggered constraints}

 A trigger condition $\Gamma:\mathbf{R}^{n} \rightarrow \mathbf{R}$ encodes the logic: $\Gamma(x) > 0 \implies h(x) \geq 0$, that a constraint is enforced only when the trigger is satisfied.
-Such state-triggered constraints are utilized within various aerospace applications \cite{szmuk_real-time_2019,szmuk_successive_2019,szmuk_successive_2020} and commonly utilize a non-smooth formulation (left):
+Such state-triggered constraints are utilized within various aerospace applications \cite{szmuk2019real,szmuk2020successive} and commonly utilize a non-smooth formulation (left):

 that linearizes poorly and can violate LICQ.
 In this work, we employ an equivalent complementarity formulation (right) to land an entry-vehicle in an environment with keep-out zones adjacent to the landing site.
-The resulting solution (Fig. \ref{stc}) demonstrates CALIPSO's ability to find solutions that satisfy complementarity constraints.
-Ipopt returns a solution that violates the keep-out zone for the majority of the trajectory.
+The resulting solution (Fig. \ref{calipso_stc}) demonstrates CALIPSO's ability to find solutions that satisfy complementarity constraints.